-- The communication\type parameter actually defines the communication type, which can be: many-to-one for typical WSN data collection applications, where a set of nodes gather periodic measurements destined to a single sink node; one-to-many for data dissemination applications, where the sink node spreads data to all nodes in the network; and point-to-point for alerts and actions scenarios, where a node has to urgently interact with only one node.
-There is also the case of hybrid applications that support diverse communication methods for different parts of the network. - The nodes\configuration parameter defines the number and characteristics of each IoT node, such as fixed or mobile, battery-pow-
+- The communication_type parameter actually defines the communication type, which can be: (i) many-to-one for the typical WSN Data Collection applications, where a set of nodes gather periodic measurements destined to a single sink node; (ii) one-to-many for Data Dissemination applications, where the sink node spreads data to all nodes in the network; and (iii) point-to-point for Alerts and Actions scenarios, where a node has to urgently interact with only one node.
+There is also the case of hybrid applications that support diverse communication methods for different parts of the network. - The nodes_configuration parameter defines the number and characteristics of each IoT node, such as: (i) fixed or mobile; (ii) battery-powered or not; (iii) information on the particular resource constraints (e.g. maximum firmware size).